nahmedraja/GASAL2/README.md

 ```

 This function takes a sequence and its length, and append it in the data structure.
 It also adds the neccessary padding bases to ensure the sequence has a length which is a multiple of 8.
 Moreover, it takes care of allocating more memory if there is not enough room when adding the sequence. `SRC` is either `QUERY` or `TARGET`, depending upon which batch to fill.
 When executed, this function returns the offset to be filled by the user in `host_target_batch_offsets` or `host_query_batch_offsets`.
 The user also has to fill the length of sequences in `host_target_batch_lens` or `host_query_batch_lens`.
 The `current_n_alns` must appropriayely be incremented to show the current number of alignments. `host_max_n_alns` is initially set eequal to `max_n_alns` in `gasal_init_streams()` function.
-If the 'current_n_alns' exceeds `host_max_n_alns`, the user must call the following funnction to reallocate host offset, lengths and results arrays.
+If the 'current_n_alns' exceeds `host_max_n_alns`, the user must call the following funnction to reallocate host offset, lengths and results arrays.March

 ```C
 void gasal_host_alns_resize(gasal_gpu_storage_t *gpu_storage, int new_max_alns, Parameters *params);